Optically stimulated luminescence

 To carry out OSL dating, mineral grains have to be extracted from the sample.
 Most commonly these are so-called coarse grains of 100-200 μm or fine grains of 4-11 μm.
 Occasionally other grain sizes are used.

 The difference between radiocarbon dating and OSL is that the former is used to date organic materials, while the latter is used to date minerals.
 Events that can be dated using OSL are, for example, the mineral's last exposure to sunlight; Mungo Man, Australia's oldest human find, was dated in this manner.

 It is also used for dating the deposition of geological sediments after they have been transported by air (aeolian sediments) or rivers (fluvial sediments).
 In archaeology, OSL dating is applied to ceramics: The dated event is the time of their last heating to a high temperature (in excess of 400 °C).

-Recent OSL dating of stone tools in Arabia pushed the "out-of-Africa" date hypothesis of human migration back 50,000 years and added a possible path of migration from the African continent to the Arabian peninsula instead of through Europe.
+OSL dating of stone tools in Arabia pushed the "out-of-Africa" date hypothesis of human migration back 50,000 years and added a possible path of migration from the African continent to the Arabian peninsula instead of through Europe.
+In northern Australia, the petrified nests of mud-wasps have been dated using OSL to give dates for Aboriginal rock-art.
+The authors comment: "The worldwide distribution of mud-wasps and the demonstrated longevity of their nests should prove a valuable tool in archaeological and palaeoclimatic research.
+The rapid formation and short period of usage of a nest, and the incorporation of a variety of palaeoecological indicators, makes each mud-wasp nest a ‘snapshot’ of its late Quaternary environment."

 The most widely-used OSL method is called single-aliquot regeneration (SAR).